Suspect in Mass. Store Shooting Arrested

 Worcester, Mass., police Sgt.
 Gary Quitadamo said LeBreton was in custody on two counts of armed assault with intent to murder and two counts of assault with a dangerous weapon.
 He was expected to be brought back to Massachusetts to face the charges.

-Steven Collins, a neighbor of LeBreton's, was in critical condition Wednesday at UMass Memorial Medical Center with a bullet wound to his neck.
-James Walling, a Lowe's employee who apparently did not know LeBreton, was recovering from a gunshot wound to the shoulder.
+Steven Collins, a neighbor of LeBreton’s, was in critical condition Wednesday at UMass Memorial Medical Center with a bullet wound to his neck.
+James Walling, a Lowe’s employee who was shot in the shoulder, was released from the hospital on Wednesday, police said.
+Walling apparently did not know LeBreton, officials said.

 Collins, a contractor who installs equipment for Lowe’s customers, had done business with LeBreton, but somewhere their relationship soured, authorities said.
 Both live in Auburn, just south of Worcester, Mass.